SirMotte/FGU-Theme-Hearth/README.md

 - Hushed voices whisper a glorious name.
 A supporter that aided the cause!
 Did you hear it too?
 - The heavens sing of a name, angelic and pure, an euphony to ears and heart.
 Its wielder brought gifts from the storytellers wares!
 - The scribes bow their heads in awe to, MeAndUnique, Saagael, mattekure, Superteddy57, Styrmir, damned and Trenloe for their help and ingenuity with complex scripture.
 - Wisdom poured by CMYKMatter and Drowbe helps the eye stay focused.

+### Credits:
+A few icons used are based on the Byte Dance Open Source Icon Library (iconpark.bytedance.com/official), though in most cases heavily altered they provide an invaluable starting base.
+Check them out if you need them.